- Is one tap fitted with treatment providing safe drinking water sufficient?

 YES - Your water treatment system needs regular maintenance.
 We recommend you follow the manufacturer's instructions and bear in mind that the maintenance frequency will need to be increased during prolonged periods of heavy rainfall.
 We would recommend that you keep a spare of those pieces of equipment that need to be replaced regularly such as UV bulbs and filters.
 Bulbs should always be replaced in line with manufacturer's recommendation as their efficiency decreases over time even though they may continue to “glow”.
 If you have not already received a non-means tested grant you may still be eligible to receive one to carry out improvements to your supply or replace defective or otherwise unsuitable treatment.

-When there are issues relating to sufficiency or quantity with public water supplies, Scottish Water take steps to ensure safe drinking water is available to its users.
+When there are issues relating to sufficiency or quantity with public mains water supplies, Scottish Water take steps to ensure safe drinking water is available to its users.
 This may include providing bottled water or bowsers.

 For private water supplies the situation is different and the responsibility lies with the users of the supply or any third party who provides or manages the supply by contract.